 At Room Temperature

-At room temperature, weed brownies usually last for up to a week tops.
+At room temperature, edible brownies usually last for up to a week tops.
 Store-bought ones will usually have a best before date on their package, giving you a rough idea of how long they’ll stay fresh.
 However, homemade goods are less durable and will maybe last for 4-5 days at best on the countertop.

 In the Fridge